Shanza16/RL-assignment3/README.md

 Both algorithms use an epsilon-greedy policy for exploration and exploitation balance.

 ## Contents
-- 'Custom GridWorld environment
+- Custom GridWorld environment

-- 'SARSA (on-policy) algorithm
+- SARSA (on-policy) algorithm

-- 'Q-learning (off-policy) algorithm
+- Q-learning (off-policy) algorithm

-- 'Visualization of trajectories
+- Visualization of trajectories

-- 'Episode reward plots
+- Episode reward plots

+  ##  Requirements
+  - numpy
+  - matplotlib

+   ## How to Run
+ - Upload the notebook or Python script to Google Colab.

+- Install any missing packages with !pip install numpy matplotlib if needed.

+- Run the cells to train the agents and visualize results.